vizo92/EmailToJira/README.md

 - Project name
 - Own template for e-mail checks

-At the moment i have no time to upgrade this project.
+~~At the moment i have no time to upgrade this project.~~ I do not work there anymore. :-)